timescale/docs/cloud/vpc-peering-aws/create.md

 <img class="main-content__illustration" src="https://s3.amazonaws.com/assets.timescale.com/docs/images/timescale-forge/aws-route-table-routes.png" alt="The AWS Route Tables dashboard with Routes tab expanded"/>

 From this view, click `Add route`.
-In the `Destination` column of the new row, enter the CIDR block of the Timescale Forge VPC for which the peering connection was configured in the previous few steps.
+In the `Destination` column of the new row, enter the CIDR block of the Timescale Cloud VPC for which the peering connection was configured in the previous few steps.

 In the `Target` column, enter the peering connection ID (starting with `pcx-`)